Posted by marilynch

 “Same roads, same rights”–remember to share the road.

 If you live out of the area and wish you could ride your bike in such a bicycling friendly place, come visit us!
 BYOB (bring your own bike) or rent one here.
 Tips for Bicycling Monterey County will help make your visit more fun.
-And when you return to your home, maybe you’ll have a renewed commitment not only to bike more at home, too, but to also help your own municipality copy bicycling’s Best of Monterey County.
+And when you return to your home, maybe you’ll have a renewed commitment not only to bike more at home, too, but to also help your own municipality copy Monterey County’s best bike-friendly practices.

-And for those very fortunate visitors who live in communities that are even more bike friendly, please post a comment here and let us know some of the things you have at home that you’d love to see for cyclists here in Monterey County.
+And for those very fortunate visitors who live in communities that are even more bike friendly, let us know some of the things you have at home that you’d love to see in Monterey County.
 Thank you.

 Tips for Bicycling Monterey County, originally put together for visitors, has expanded into a 20-section guide for locals too.